Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Murrysville Police Department encourages you to report any activity you observe that may seem suspicious or strange.
 Often, many crimes go unreported to the police because witnesses are reluctant to call, either because they feel it isn’t important, or because they think they are wasting the police department’s time and it won’t be taken seriously anyway.
 We would like to assure you that no call received will be brushed aside or not given the attention that it deserves.
 Concerned and observant citizens provide us with some of our most useful information for solving cases.
 Your vigilance allows us to do our jobs more effectively, and with greater success.
 Calling the police immediately will allow officers to respond to an area quickly, giving them the opportunity to possibly stop a crime in progress and/or catch those who are responsible for committing it before they have left the area.

 The Municipality has a contract out for deer removal only on Municipal Roads.
-For state roads Penn Dot has their own contractor for this service. (link to state roads.)
+Please call the Murrysville Police station at 724-327-2100 ext 200 and speak with the administrative assistant or leave a message with address name and location of deer.
+For state roads Penn Dot has their own contractor for this service.
+To see which roads in Murrysville are state roads click here.

 No, According to Ordinance NO. 921-14, no person or contractor shall deposit snow onto our roads.